Skip to main content

 At a glance

 A real-time alert for listings Amazon has suppressed in the last 24 hours, taken them out of search and Buy-Box eligibility so they cannot be found or bought, usually for a missing image, a missing required attribute, a pricing-error flag, or a compliance issue.
 A suppressed listing is invisible revenue: it still exists, but no customer can reach it.
-A burst of new suppressions is a fast, silent revenue leak, which is why this is a Hero card watched in real time.
+A burst of new suppressions is a fast, silent revenue leak, which is why this is a Key Metrics card watched in real time.

 Calculation